 Board of directors and customer service of the highest standard.
 Most customers have praised the company.
 One satisfied customer said,

 This board doesn't have much to dislike.
 Given all the accessories included with the board, it's well-designed.
-They wanted the board to be as versatile as possible and be appealing to many segments of the paddle board ing market.
+They wanted the board to be as versatile as possible and appeal to many paddle-boarding market segments.

 On the downside, the premium accessories package included with this ISUP does make it more expensive than some of its peers.

-In addition, all the extras included are solid quality, not cheaply made throwaways, and the product is made in the United States by small business owners who stand behind their product and provide exceptional customer service.
-Compared to most boards' standard aluminum paddle, a carbon fiber paddle is a massive upgrade.
+In addition, all the extras included are solid quality, not cheaply made throwaways.
+Small business owners who stand behind their products and provide exceptional customer service make the product in the United States.
+A carbon fiber paddle is a massive upgrade compared to most boards' standard aluminum paddle.

 If you are interested in fishing, you should consider this SUP.
-The 11'6" Hippocamp Fishing ISUP is the perfect "turnkey" fishing SUP with everything you'll need to start paddling right away.
+The 11'6" Hippocamp Fishing ISUP is the perfect "turnkey" fishing SUP with everything you'll need to start paddling immediately.

 A significant advantage is its durability.
 Taking this board into the shallows means you won't worry about sharp sticks, oyster beds, river rocks, or other debris damaging your board.
-Moreover, the board's rigidity allows the craft to be more stable and perform better.
+Moreover, the board's rigidity makes the craft more stable and performs better.
 On the flip side, the board is relatively heavy.
 SUPs are often preferred over kayaks because they are easier to handle and transport.